eclipse-iofog/iofog.org/content/docs/2.1/reference-iofogctl/reference-kinds.md

     port: 22
 ```

-To learn more about Controller, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#remote-controller).
+To learn more about the `Controller` kind, please see [Iofogctl Platform YAML Specification](../reference-iofogctl/reference-control-plane.html#remote-controller).

 ## Agent

-We can expand any Control Plane by deploying new Agents.
-They communicate with Controllers and manages your edge nodes to host Microservices.
+Once a Control Plane is set up, we can deploy Agents to remote hosts via the `Agent` kind.

 ```yaml
 apiVersion: iofog.org/v2